awslabs/data-solutions-framework-on-aws/website/docs/intro.md

 > :heavy_exclamation_mark: If you're new to AWS CDK, we recommend going through a [few basic examples first](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html).

-The AWS DSF library is available in Typescript or Python, select the right tab for code examples in your prefered language.
+The AWS DSF library is available in Typescript or Python, select the right tab for code examples in your preferred language.

 ### Create a CDK app
 ```bash